Endometriosis: A Healthcare Professional's Guide

 NSAIDs and/or contraceptives may be all that is needed for mild pain in endometriosis.
 However, for long-term use be sure to review gastrointestinal, heart and kidney warnings for use of all NSAIDs with your patients.

 Treatment: Hormonal Contraceptives

-Progestins are effective as monotherapy in the treatment of pain due to endometriosis; however some women may not tolerate treatment due to side effects such as weight gain, bleeding, spotting, breast tenderness, or mood changes/depression.
-Progestin options include:
+Progestins are effective as monotherapy in the treatment of pain due to endometriosis; however, some women may not tolerate treatment due to side effects such as weight gain, bleeding, spotting, breast tenderness, mood changes, or depression.